michaelbourne/Custom-Icons-for-Elementor/README.txt

 You bet!
 Upload as many as you like, they will all work.
 However, make sure you give each font a unique name (text box beside the Fontello download button).

+= How do I remove Font Awesome icons from the default icon selectors, so that only my custom icons are available? =

+Add this to your functions.php file in a chile theme:

+add_filter('eci_drop_fa', '__return_true');

 = HELP!
 It doesnt work?! =

 There is a small, small chance this plugin may not work on your web host.
 This is caused by two things generally: a mod_security rule flagging the ZIP upload, or the lack of PHP libraries needed to unzip files (ZipArchive).
 Here's the good news: your host can fix both of these easily.
 If they refuse, consider moving to a more modern host.